Before Crisis: Final Fantasy VII: Setting and characters

 Before Crisis is set six years prior to the events of Final Fantasy VII.
 The world on which Before Crisis is set, called "the Planet" in-game and "Gaia" by game staff, is divided into multiple regions run by a megacorporation called the Shinra Electric Power Company.
 Shinra uses the energy of the Planet, known as the Lifestream, to power the world, and as such is endangering the Planet and its people.
 The events of Before Crisis frequently overlap with those of Crisis Core: Final Fantasy VII.
 The exact setting is shortly after the end of a war between Shinra and the people of Wutai.
 With Wutai defeated, and the people of the world now dependent on Shinra's energy, the company becomes the dominant economic, military, and political power in the world.
 Rising against them is AVALANCHE, a rebel group who rightly believe that Shinra's energy extraction is slowly killing the planet.

 The playable characters and main protagonists are the Turks, a group of covert operatives working for Shinra.
 The playable characters in-game are eleven new Turks: ten of them are designated by their weapon or fighting style and their gender, while the eleventh is known as Legend (Male).
 Their name can be selected by the player.
 One of the characters, Shuriken (Female), later appears in Crisis Core: Final Fantasy VII under the name "Cissnei".
-The Turks are led by Veld, a veteran of the group, and later Tseng, a character who plays an important role in other Final Fantasy VII stories.
+The Turks are led by Verdot, a veteran of the group, and later Tseng, a character who plays an important role in other Final Fantasy VII stories.
 Their primary antagonists all belong to AVALANCHE.
-The three important AVALANCHE characters are Elfé, the leader of AVALANCHE and Veld's daughter; Fuhito, a scientist who acts as the planner for the group; and Shears, AVALANCHE's second-in-command.
-Multiple characters from Final Fantasy VII make appearances either as cameos or supporting characters, such as protagonists Cloud Strife, Tifa Lockhart, Aerith Gainsborough and supporting character Zack Fair, as well as antagonists Rufus Shinra, son of the company president, and Sephiroth, a SOLDIER who would go rogue.
+The three important AVALANCHE characters are Elfé, the leader of AVALANCHE and Verdot's daughter; Fuhito, a scientist who acts as the planner for the group; and Shears, AVALANCHE's second-in-command.
+Multiple characters from Final Fantasy VII make appearances either as cameos or supporting characters, such as protagonists Cloud Strife, Tifa Lockhart, Aerith Gainsborough, and supporting character Zack Fair, as well as antagonists Rufus Shinra, son of the company president, and Sephiroth, a SOLDIER who would go rogue.